 A King County household making 80 percent of median income ($68,876) would need to pay 24 percent of their household income to afford the median rent.

 On these figures, a 50 percent AMI household would need to spend approximately 40 percent of household income to afford median rent in King County.
-In order to propose a definition that accounts for King County’s aberrantly high housing costs (compared to the rest of the nation), this implementation plan uses 40 percent as a better rule of thumb for the appropriate maximum percentage of income that a household should spend on housing.
+In order to propose a standard that accounts for King County’s aberrantly high housing costs (compared to the rest of the nation), this plan uses 40 percent as a better rule of thumb for the appropriate maximum percentage of income that a household should spend on housing.
 Forty percent as a target recognizes that 30 percent is unrealistic while also recognizing that, particularly for seniors, persons with disabilities, and many other of the levy’s priority populations, spending more than half of household income leaves too little to afford transportation, clothing, medical care and food.
 This plan’s definition of housing stability includes “approximately” for three reasons:

 Proper percentages will vary between levy populations: The VSHSL will serve diverse populations, from seniors, to veterans, to survivors, to immigrants and refugees and more.
 Countywide medians and averages are likely not to fit the circumstances of particular populations.
 For example, seniors may have higher medical costs than average, therefore they may have less income available for expenditure on housing.
 Veterans may disproportionately make up one-person households, making a 40% measure unrealistically low for those living in expensive urban centers.